Ultra-Seven/newStream/src/chrome/README.md

   Save them by replying with the URL on this assignment's piazza post.

+### Step 0

+You have all been given write access to the repository.
+It will make all of our lives easier if there is a central repository for the class.
+I recommend that each team creates a branch for their team and commits/pushes to that branch.
+**DO NOT COMMIT TO MASTER!**

+        git checkout -b <name of your new branch>

+        # git commit/add as normal

+        git push --set-upstream origin <name of your new branch>

+If the staff pushes bug fixes to the code, you can then merge it into your code easily

+        # 1. switch to your branch
+        git checkout <name of your new branch>

+        # 2. pull from github and merge
+        git pull
+        git merge master

+How do you check which branch you're in?
+[Add the current branch to your prompt](https://coderwall.com/p/fasnya/add-git-branch-name-to-bash-prompt) or:

+        git status

 ### What does BETTER mean?
 Due: 2/22 12PM (noon)

 Propose and implement a metric for evaluating the accuracy of your predictions.
 Implement it by filling in the `TODO` blocks in [evaluator.js](./server/js/evaluator.js).